 Employment Tribunal Representation

 Tribunal claims can be costly, protracted and they distract from core business activity.
-There are strict procedures to follow and your conduct throughout the process will be subject to tribunal scrutiny, potentially impacting the level of damages you will need to pay should you lose.
+As an employer, there are strict procedures to follow and your conduct throughout the process will be subject to tribunal scrutiny, potentially impacting the level of damages you may need to pay should you lose.

 The tribunal process and timescales are strict, and failure to comply can be detrimental to your defence and could see a default judgment made against you.